 "Oops.
 Are you okay?" he asks, extending a hand.
 His skin is tan, and I can't help but notice the pale scar that cuts vertically across his left eye.
 I wonder how that happened.
 His blonde hair is cut short on the sides and longer down the middle, blowing in all directions thanks to the wind.
 His blue eyes hold hints of confusion and worry, and I stare into them blankly.
 He frowns and leans down closer to me.
 "Hello?
 Are you alright?
 Did you hit your head?"

 I open my mouth, words spilling out quick and jumbled.
 "Ah, yes...
 I mean no!
 I mean..."
 I pause, trying to fit the words together correctly.
 "No, I didn't hit my head.
 Yes, I'm okay.
 I'm fine.
 Sorry, I guess I wasn't paying attention to where I was going," I reassure him with a small smile.
 I grab his hand and he pulls me up easily, returning the smile with his own.

 "Oh, no, I wasn't pay much attention either," he says, his voice quiet.
 His other hand holds a phone and I hear a voice speaking through it.
 He puts it to his ear.
 "Ah, yes, just a second."
 He pulls the phone away, giving me another small smile.
 "Sorry again."

 And then he leaves, holding the phone up to his ear as he walks away.

 Mae steps up next to me and stares at the boy's back along with me.
 Then, she looks at me with a grin.
 "He was kinda cute."

 "Oh, shut up."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, GenesisWrite a Review